 Not bored yet?
 I would be…

 In 2015, she also trained in real wrestling to take part in the one off spectacle The Wrestling, where comedians and real WWF wrestlers battled each other.
 It was her proudest moment.
-Her radio and podcast credits include Paul Scheer’s How Did This Get Made?, The Guilty Feminist Podcast, The Comedian’s Comedian Podcast, Radio 4’s Fresh From The Fringe, Clive Anderson’s The Guessing Game, (BBC Radio 4), David Baddiel’s Don’t Make Me Laugh (Radio 4), Bad Language, hosted by Richard Herring (BBC Radio 4), hosting Radio 1’s Live from The Edinburgh Fringe, Susan Calman’s show for BBC Radio 2, Listomania will be out in the Spring and she performed one on her own short stories Kill Dilly on Radio 4’s afternoon readings Comic Fringes.
-Her Radio 4 series Micks and Legends, which she co-wrote with Yasmine Akram, was nominated for a Chortle award and was given a second series which aired in February 2014.
+Her radio and podcast credits include Paul Scheer’s How Did This Get Made?, The Guilty Feminist, The Comedian’s Comedian Podcast, Radio 4’s Fresh From The Fringe, Clive Anderson’s The Guessing Game, (BBC Radio 4), David Baddiel’s Don’t Make Me Laugh (Radio 4), Bad Language, Radio 1’s Live from The Edinburgh Fringe and Listomania.
+She performed one on her own short stories Kill Dilly on Radio 4’s afternoon readings Comic Fringes and her Radio 4 series Micks and Legends, which she co-wrote with Yasmine Akram, was nominated for a Chortle award and given a second series which aired in February 2014.

 She’s had script and treatment commissions for films and TV shows with Grand Pictures, Big Talk, Rough Cut and Citrus Productions and was recently developing a film with Red Dwarf and IT Crowd editor Andrew Ellard for the Irish Film Board which only just came out of development.
 She was a lead writer on BBC NI sketch show LOL, had a sitcom Desperate written with Brona C Titley in development at the BBC and her BBC Radio 4 series, with Yasmine Akram Irish Micks and Legends, had two Radio 4 series.
 She also sometimes script edits and writes short stories and poems and articles in her odd bit of spare time check out Miss Bea’s Wee Tales which she publishes online.